sageexplorer/kubernetes-docker-aws-/README.md

  * To build docker image, run ./run_docker.sh

  * Docker Image is hosted in Dockerhub.
 The image is sage007/simple-ngnix

+ * create.sh is a cloudformation script to create AWS resources.

  * To run app using kubernetes, run ./run_kubernetes.sh